Overtraining, Overreaching, and Planning For Next Season

 The end of the road-racing season is around the corner, bringing with it burnout and symptoms of overtraining.
 Most of the NorCal contingent is attempting to wrestle every bit of fitness out of their bodies before they march into the bitterly cold, and inhospitable Northern California winter.

 Perhaps one of the most difficult decisions facing bike racers in NorCal is when not to race.
-Since the road calendar begins in January and stretches through October, the yearly challenge seems to be making it to August or September without losing motivation to train and race.
+Since the road calendar begins in January and stretches through October, the yearly challenge seems to be making it to August or September without losing motivation.
 With the capacity for so much riding and racing in NorCal, overtraining and burnout can derail a season before the hay bails even get stacked at Nevada City.
 Understanding some of the mechanisms and warning signs of overtraining can be an important asset as you begin setting your sights on Snelling pot holes and cherry pies next year.

 This post will focus on the concept of overtraining and how to make proactive decisions in your planning that will impact your training success for the upcoming season.
 First, let’s jump in by taking a closer look at overtraining.